Bini the Bunny

-Bini the Bunny (21 March 2012 - c.
-2023) was a rabbit, known for a series of videos posted on the internet.
+Bini the Bunny was a Holland Lop rabbit, known for a series of viral videos.

-Bini was referred to by the media and fans as the only rabbit in the world who can paint, play basketball, play the guitar/piano and comb and style hair.
-As of 2017, Bini and his owner, Shai Lighter are Guinness Book of World Record holders for the most slam dunks by a rabbit in one minute.
+Bini was referred to by the media and fans as the only rabbit in the world who could paint, play basketball, play the guitar/piano and comb and style hair.
+As of 2017, Bini and his owner, Shai Lighter, are Guinness Book of World Record holders for the most slam dunks by a rabbit in one minute.

 Bini was featured in various TV shows including The Tonight Show with Jimmy Fallon, two Netflix originals, and participated in America's Got Talent.

 Bini's most popular video with over 20 million views was created in 2016, titled "When Your Bunny is Addicted to Arcade Games".
 Bini's social pages have more than 1 million followers.

 Background

 Bini has starred in more than 60 videos where his talents and intelligence are exemplified.
 He first became recognizable through his 2013 YouTube video "Funny bunny plays basketball -Bini the bunny".
 In 2016, Bini and his owner Shai moved from Israel to Los Angeles, California.

-Bini the Bunny's tricks included playing basketball, painting with acrylic paints on canvas, combing and brushing humans' hair, jumping, dancing and spinning on command.
-In April 2020, Bini the Bunny learned to play the guitar and shared it in his first ever guitar-playing video, in which he plays "Señorita" by Shawn Mendes and Camila Cabello.
+Bini the Bunny's tricks include playing basketball, painting with acrylic paints on canvas, combing and brushing humans' hair, jumping, dancing and spinning on command.
+In April 2020, Bini the Bunny learned to play the guitar and shared it in his first ever guitar-playing video, in which he plays Señorita by Shawn Mendes and Camila Cabello.